isomerpages/govtech-gobusiness/_FAQ/1ga-healthandsocial.md

 #### **9. Will there be any practice restrictions as TCM needle acupuncture is allowed for other conditions besides pain management?**
 The provision of TCM needle acupuncture for all conditions will be allowed, with the following restrictions:

 i.
-Only TCMPs in TCM clinics and those co-located within a TCM medical hall with dedicated treatment rooms can offer acupuncture treatment;
+Only TCMPs in TCM clinics and those co-located within a TCM medical hall with dedicated treatment rooms can offer acupuncture treatment;<br>
 ii.
-TCMPs must only perform acupuncture treatment on one patient at any one time i.e. no concurrent treatment of patients even in separate rooms;
+TCMPs must only perform acupuncture treatment on one patient at any one time i.e. no concurrent treatment of patients even in separate rooms;<br>
 iii.
 Acupuncture treatment should be restricted to once a week per patient on appointment basis.
-Each session should not exceed 45 minutes; and iv.
+Each session should not exceed 45 minutes; and<br>
+iv.
 Masks must be worn by both TCMPs and patients throughout the acupuncture treatment session.
 TCMPs must also observe proper infection control guidelines as prescribed below:
 - Hand hygiene must be strictly observed.
 - Surgical masks, gloves and other protective gear (e.g. disposable gowns when appropriate) must be used when performing acupuncture and manipulative treatment.